-A stakeholder advisory committee must be established, and participation must be sought for representatives from across the FML area.
-This will help ensure views and concerns regarding other interests and values are heard throughout development and implementation of the FMP.
-The stakeholder advisory committee will also be consulted when the proponent is developing or revising required standard operating guidelines.
+A stakeholder advisory committee must be established, including representatives from across the FML area, to ensure views and concerns regarding other interest and values are heard throughout development and implementation of the FMP.
+The stakeholder advisory committee will also be consulted when the proponent is developing or revising the required standard operating guidelines.